-May 2024 Exeter, UK Mini Meet
+May 2024 Exeter, England Mini Meet

 On 4th May 2024, I attended a fairly impromptu keyboard meetup in Exeter, United Kingdom to represent the sort of keyboards you would expect of Admiral Shark's Keyboards.
-It has been almost two years since the latest meetup I attended - MKUK Meetup 6 in London - so despite the journey, I was eager to get the opportunity to present some of my favourite keyboards again!
+It has been almost two years since the last meetup I attended - MKUK Meetup 6 in London - so despite the journey, I was eager to get the opportunity to present some of my favourite keyboards again!
 I also plan to attend MKUK Meetup 7 next month, so this was also some convenient practice for what I will be doing there too.

 There were 13 of us in total, so it was a fairly small meetup.
 I opted not to go "all out" on the keyboards I was bringing so I didn't need to take a suitcase with me and be bothered by it for the almost 7 total hours of train commuting from Wales to Exeter and back again (if it was a larger event, I would have considered an overnight stay and dealt with having a suitcase).
 I just took whatever I could fit into the largest and most robust backpack I had on hand.